malakMomani/reading-notes/code301/class-15.md

 ## Diversity in Tech
 [Go to Site](https://informationisbeautiful.net/visualizations/diversity-in-tech/)

-- At all the males is in social and websites much more than females
+- At all the males is in tech companies much more than females.
+- in NVIDIA : the females are only 17% of the company
+- in INDIAGOGO : the females are 50% of the company which the highest percentage

+**Why Diversity is important ?**
+- Diverse teams are smarter and more creative
+- Diverse companies perform better
+- Diverse companies can better serve a diverse user base